-CONCEPT: Vehicles that provide three or more seating positions suitable for an ISOFIX/i-Size CRS should be rewarded.
+CONCEPT: Vehicles that provide three or more seating positions suitable for an i-Size CRS should be rewarded.

 - 5.3.1 Where the vehicle is provided with three seating positions that can simultaneously accommodate any combination of top pick CRS covering Groups 0+ to III, 1 point shall be awarded to the Child Protection score.
 A combination of three CRS will be used to assess this, which may be proposed by the vehicle manufacturer. - 5.3.1.1 If the assessment includes the front passenger seat and if a passenger frontal airbag is fitted, it must be possible to activate and deactivate the passenger airbag, either automatically or manually for RWF CRS.
 The requirements of Section 5.6 need not be met to qualify for this award, but airbag disabling equipment must be standard.
 Manufacturer recommended combinations of CRS and seating positions will be considered where provided. - 5.3.1.2 There must be sufficient space within the vehicle to accommodate simultaneously the CRS and relevant sized child dummies.
-For example, if the handbook recommends that the front passenger seat is moved fully rearward, it must not prevent the relevant CRS and child from being installed on the seating position behind. - 5.3.2 Where the vehicle is provided with three seating positions that can simultaneously accommodate either ISOFIX or i-Size CRS including top-tether, 1 point shall be awarded to the Child Protection score. - 5.3.2.1 All ISOFIX/i-Size anchorages and top-tether anchorages must be marked with the relevant text and pictograms.
-Text and a pictogram is required for ISOFIX and top-tether markings.
-The requirements for markings are as detailed in Section 5.4.2 and 5.4.3 a, b, c etc. - 5.3.2.2 For results published from the 1st January 2016, the vehicle must meet all i-Size requirements of Regulations No 14, 16 & 129.
-Currently, a combination of the i-Size pictogram and ISOFIX text will be accepted until the larger group of CRS are fully covered by i-Size regulations
+For example, if the handbook recommends that the front passenger seat is moved fully rearward, it must not prevent the relevant CRS and child from being installed on the seating position behind. - 5.3.2 Where the vehicle is provided with three seating positions that can simultaneously accommodate i-Size CRS, 1 point shall be awarded to the Child Protection score. - 5.3.2.1 For results published prior to 1st January 2015, the vehicle must meet all i-Size requirements of Regulations No 14 & 16 apart from labelling. i-Size labelling requirements will not be needed until that time provided that the vehicle markings on all three i-Size positions comply with the current ISOFIX and top-tether requirements detailed in Section 5.4.

-5.4 i-Size Usability
+5.4 ISOFIX or i-Size Usability

-5.4.1 Where two passenger seats are in compliance with the following requirements, 1 point shall be awarded to the Child Protection score.
-If the vehicle is a 2 seater then only the passenger seat(s) is required to meet the requirements.
+- 5.4.1 Where two passenger seats are in compliance with the following requirements, 1 point shall be awarded to the Child Protection score.
+If the vehicle is a 2 seater then only the passenger seat(s) is required to meet the requirements. - 5.4.2 For results published up to the end of December 2014, vehicles will only be required to meet either the ISOFIX or i-Size marking requirements to be rewarded. - 5.4.3 From the 1st January 2015, only seating positions that comply with ALL i-Size requirements of Regulations 14 & 16 will be rewarded.